 The NHS is one of the largest employers in the UK, with over 1.1 million staff within the NHS.
 Those staff are the NHS’s greatest asset and are responsible for providing exceptional levels of care in hospitals and in the community in the UK.
 Fox Davidson specialise in securing mortgages for NHS staff and offer mortgage advice to all NHS staff including doctors, dentists, nurses, and paramedics.

 Who can apply for an NHS staff mortgage?

 To apply for an NHS staff mortgage, you need to be permanently employed by the NHS, including:

 - National Blood Transfusion Service

 The process couldn’t be simpler.
-NHS staff work long and unsociable hours.
-Fox Davidson recognise that and work by email, phone and online.
-We are flexible in our working hours too, so if you wish to speak with a mortgage broker on an evening or early in the morning, we will accommodate that.
-Whilst you are busy doing your job you can rest assured that we will be busy securing the finance you require, liaising with the lender, the surveyor, estate agents and solicitors to bring about a swift conclusion to the house buying and remortgage process.
+As NHS staff work long and unsociable hours, we at Fox Davidson can work by email, phone, and online.
+We are flexible in our working hours, too, so if you wish to speak with a mortgage broker in the evening or early in the morning, we can accommodate that.
+While you are busy doing your job, you can rest assured that we will be busy securing the finance you require.
+We will liaise with the lender, the surveyor, estate agents and solicitors to bring about a swift conclusion to your house buying and remortgage process.

 Do NHS staff get mortgage discounts?

-Yes.
-Newly qualified Nurses can get a mortgage using their new basic salary.
-In fact, lenders will provide mortgages to newly qualified nurses that have an employment contract starting up to 4 months in the future.
+Yes – newly-qualified nurses can get a mortgage using their new basic salary.
+In fact, lenders will provide mortgages to newly-qualified nurses that have an employment contract starting up to four months in the future.